martlin2cz/shell-utils/disketo/README.md

 # New in version 1.1
- - Added load from file.
+ - Added load from file (version 1.1).
 The input now can be either the directory to list or plain text file with files (recommended absolute paths) one on each line, like:

 ```
 /home/user/libraries/lib.jar